Autodesk/sydevs/README.md

 The best examples for learning the library are those in [`demo`](src/examples/demo).

-In particular, the [`queueing`](src/examples/demo/queueing) project features one well-commented example of each of the four types of nodes:
+In particular, the [`queueing`](src/examples/demo/queueing) project features one well-commented example of each of the four main types of nodes:

 - [`queueing_node.h`](src/examples/demo/queueing/queueing_node.h) (atomic)
 - [`two_stage_queueing_node.h`](src/examples/demo/queueing/two_stage_queueing_node.h) (composite)